Choose one class from the list below. Your morning class will meet each morning, Monday-Friday

 we'll be covering a range from folk, gospel, bluegrass and old-time to calypso and

 Celtic, including airs and jigs (6/8 time).
-A variety of techniques wil be used, including
+A variety of techniques will be used,

-strumming, flatpicking, and fingerpicking, with discussion of how to create easy arrangements
+including strumming, flatpicking, and fingerpicking, with discussion of how to create

-yourself with these techniques.
-Hammer-ons, pull-offs, and slides will be taught,
+easy arrangements yourself with these techniques.
+Hammer-ons, pull-offs, and slides

 In order to continue to learn and grow after you get home from the workshop, we'll